lihaoming45/DexterM/README.md

 -  The dataset for dexterous multifigured robotic hands containing more than 8,000 objects and 1,364,360 trajectories, has three different versions.
    - **Version 1 (v1)**  contains optimized grasp trajectory sequences generated using the TPNP method, including:
-      - 1,152,000 trajectories based on the ShadowHand.
+      - 1,152,000 trajectories based on the Shadow Hand.
       -  212,360 trajectories based on the MANO hand.
       -  8152 object models.